Mevhare/Supply-Chain-Analytics/README.md

 ABC analysis classifies products into three categories; High, Medium and Low based on revenue generated and XYZ classifies products into Stable, Flunctuant and Unstable based on their demand volatility.

 Out of 118 products, 5 were classified as High-Value products, 3 were classified as Medium value products and 110 were classified as low-value products.
 On the other hand, 35 products were classified as Stable demand, 22 as Flunctuant demand and 66 as Unstable demand.

+### Data flaws
+Profit figures aren't logical because higher profits were generated on prices eg $150 profit on a $100 sale.
+The assumption is made that there are different suppliers, multiple wholesale discounts or Just In Time is being paid by brands to sell their products.

 ## Insights